How to Get a UX Internship: Hiring Tips for Employers 2025

 Step 2: Start Recruiting on UX-Focused Platforms

-You probably won't use JobStreet as a platform in this case because it does not make sense to spend that much money to hire UX interns.
+You won’t use JobStreet as a platform in this case because it doesn’t make sense to spend that much money to hire UX interns.
+Emphasizing effective internship search strategies such as using career services, engaging with online communities and networking with peers and professors will increase your chances of finding the right candidate.

 Consider free platforms like: